Retirement provision for single moms: Four tips so that you can lead a self-determined life in retirement

 2. Pillar 3a helps twice over

 Part-time work and career breaks have a much more negative impact on a person's subsequent retirement assets in the first and second pillars than most people realize – appreciable pension gaps arise.
+Gaps in employee benefits insurance can also arise for self-employed people.
 It is therefore all the more important to pay into Pillar 3a whenever possible, even if the maximum amount is too high for you at the moment.
 Moreover making regular payments into Pillar 3a brings many advantages at the same time, even if the contributions are low: You accumulate assets, which you can use to fill in some or all of your pension gaps; in addition, you benefit from the compound interest effect and pay significantly less tax.
 How high the tax savings are for you depends on your place of residence and your taxable income.

 Open a pension account or pension securities accountOpen a 3a pension account or pension securities account This link target opens in a new window